GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

-***
+> [!Warning]
-!> **Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
+> Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
 Do not undertake this project if this makes you uncomfortable.
-Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.**
+Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.
-***

 # SCHEMATICS & DIAGRAMS
 **Schematics:**